plaprade/Continuum/README.md

 Continuum API (this allows for chaining calls).
 The Portal will eventually return the value returned by the `then` function.
 If you return a Portal or a condition variable from within your function, it will be linked to the outer Portal created by `then`.
+You can also return a list of Portals or condition variables.
+They will be merged using the `merge` API call before being linked to the outer Portal.

-When you are playing with Continuum, you are chaining Portals together using transformations.
-Every call to the Portal API creates a new Portal returning a transformation of the previous Portals results.
+When you are playing with Continuum, you are chaining portals together using transformations.
+Every call to the Portal API creates a new Portal returning a transformation of the previous portals results.
 When something actually comes out of the first Portal in your chain, all the transformations that you have created will be applied and the final result will come out of the last Portal in your chain.
 As far as